You are here

 - ceasing to make a particular claim or representation made by the advertisement.

-Another option the TGA may take, where appropriate, is to issue a prevention notice to prevent the advertiser from making a false or misleading advertisement for a therapeutic good.
+Another option we may take, where appropriate, is to issue a prevention notice to prevent the advertiser from making a false or misleading advertisement for a therapeutic good.

-Failure to comply with a directions or prevention notice will result in further compliance action.
+Failure to comply with a directions or prevention notice may result in further actions such as commencing court proceedings.

 View advertising directions and prevention notices